ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - local law enforcement officer.
 Any local law enforcement officer or authorized representative of the TSA may request to view your certificates.

+- <span style="color:green"> The three takeoffs and landings that are required to act as pilot in command at night must be done during the time period from </span>
+- 1 hour after sunset to 1 hour before sunrise.
+  For the purposes of recent experience, night flight begins one hour after sunset and ends one hour before sunrise.
+- **Distraction**
+  sunset to sunrise.
+  This is the time that position lights are necessary and is a limitation for flight by recreational pilots.

+- <span style="color:green"> How soon after the conviction for driving while intoxicated by alcohol or drugs shall it be reported to the FAA, Civil Aviation Security Division? </span>
+- No later than 60 days after the motor vehicle action.
+  A pilot convicted of operating a motor vehicle while either intoxicated by, impaired by, or under the influence of alcohol or a drug must provide a written report of the motor vehicle actions to the FAA Civil Aviation Security Division within 60 days.

 #### Regulations under NTSB 830
 - <span style="color:green"> What period of time must a person be hospitalized before an injury may be defined by the NTSB as a 'serious injury'? </span>
 - 48 hours; commencing within 7 days after date of the injury.
   Serious injury means any injury which requires hospitalization for more than 48 hours, commencing within 7 days from the date the injury was received.

+- <span style="color:green"> If an aircraft is involved in an accident which results in substantial damage to the aircraft, the nearest NTSB field office should be notified </span>
+- immediately.
+The operator of a civil aircraft must immediately notify the nearest NTSB field office when an accident occurs resulting in substantial damage.
+- **Distraction**
+  within 7 days.
+  A formal report is required after 7 days if an overdue aircraft is still missing.

+- <span style="color:green"> The operator of an aircraft that has been involved in an accident is required to file an NTSB accident report within how many days? </span>
+- 10.
+The operator of a civil aircraft must file a report within 10 days after an accident.
+- **Distraction** 7.
+This distracter is related to a missing aircraft.
+The operator of a civil aircraft must file a report after 7 days if an overdue aircraft is still missing.

 #### Flying under BasicMed
 - <span style="color:green"> The plane you are flying is capable of cruising at 28,000 ft and going 330 knots.
 You are pilot in command operating under BasicMed, and part 91.
 Is this flight legal? </span>